-- the Officer in charge of preparing financial reports (Financial Reporting Officer), that the Board of Directors has identified, starting from August 1, 2020, in the Head of the Accounting and Financial Statements function of the Company; - the 231 Supervisory Body, appointed by the Board and composed by one internal member (identified as the Head of Internal Audit), the Chairman of the Board of Statutory Auditors and 3 external members, including the Chairman.
+• the Officer in charge of preparing financial reports (Financial Reporting Officer), that the Board of Directors has identified, starting from August 1, 2020, in the Head of the Accounting and Financial Statements function of the Company;

-(20) For more information, please see the section devoted to the Chairman in the chapter "Internal Control and Risk Management System" of this Report.

-(21) For more information, please see the section "Board Committees" of this Report.
+(21) For more information, please refer to the section devoted to the Chairman in the chapter "Internal Control and Risk Management System" of this Report.
+(22) For more information, please refer to section "Board Committees" of this Report.